 The uterus is the hollow, pear-shaped organ where a developing fetus will grow.
 The uterus is normally in a straight vertical position; however, some women may have a tipped/tilted uterus, in which the it is tipped backward toward the back of the pelvis.

 What causes a tipped uterus?

-A tipped uterus may occur for several reasons including:
+This may occur for several reasons including:

 - As a woman matures the uterus may not move into a forward position.

 - Childbirth can tip the uterus forward or backward.
-If the ligaments holding the uterus in place stretch, or lose their tension during pregnancy, the uterus can become tipped.
+If the ligaments holding the uterus in place stretch, or lose their tension during pregnancy, the it can become tipped.
 In most cases, the uterus returns to a forward position after childbirth.